fbpx

 The weather in New Zealand isn’t as warm as you might think.
 It gets quite cool in the evenings, even in summer.
 That’s why they recommend guests bring jackets and warm layers.

-My family wore jeans and sweaters and we brought rain jackets (that we ended up not needing.)
+My family wore jeans and sweaters, and we brought rain jackets (which we did not need).

 ARE PHOTOS AND VIDEO ALLOWED?

-The only restrictions are that you stand in one spot if taking video of the initial Maori welcome ceremony.
+The only restriction is that you stand in one spot if taking a video of the initial Maori welcome ceremony.

 CAN YOU BRING A WHEELCHAIR OR STROLLER?